Svdvoort/PhDThesis/README.md

 The latex code contains some handy tricks to work with multiple files and bibliographies.
 Please take a look around and feel free to reuse latex code (not including copyright materials such as the manuscript texts) that you find useful.

+The PDF is best viewed in Adobe Reader or on Okular >=1.10 with Poppler >=0.80.0 on linux systems to properly display the included animations.

 ## Automatic workflows

 Upon each push to the repository an automatic pipeline will start which lints and builds the latex files, checks the bibliography files and creates a new release.
 These actions are defined in ./github/workflows/main.yaml.